chdsbd/kodiak/docs/docs/recipes.md

 When "Require branches to be up to date before merging" is enabled via GitHub Branch Protection settings, a pull request's branch must be up-to-date with the target branch before merge.

-By default Kodiak will efficiently update pull requests and only update a pull request just before merge.
+By default Kodiak will only update a pull request just before merge.

 If we had multiple PRs waiting to be merged, each PR would only be updated prior to merge.